• Blog

 Here are some entities that can use duty drawback programs:

-Manufacturers: Companies that use imported goods to manufacture new products, which are then exported, may be eligible for manufacturing drawbacks.
-The manufacturer must show that the imported goods were used in the production process and that the final product was exported.
+• Manufacturers: Companies that use imported goods to manufacture new products, which are then exported.

-Agents or Third Parties: Drawback brokers or agents can act on behalf of the importer, exporter, or manufacturer to file duty drawback claims.
-These parties must have the proper authorization and documentation from the eligible party to submit the claim.
+• Agents or Third Parties: Drawback brokers or agents can act on behalf of an eligible party to file claims.

 How to File for Duty Drawback

 Filing for duty drawback involves several steps and requires meticulous documentation.
-All filings must fall within five years of importation or five years of destruction, whichever is later.
-Here’s how you can file:
+Claims must be filed within five years from the date the goods were originally imported.

 The Importance of Professional Duty Drawback Services